davekinkead/democratic-equality/simulation.coffee.md

       constructor: (@preference) ->

-We create the simulation by instantiating agents and randomly assigning them a preference from a given set of parameters.
-Sometimes, we will want to see what happens when preferences are evenly distributed.
-Othertimes, we want to know what happens when they are highly skewed.
+We create the simulation by populating it with agents and randomly assigning them a preference from a given set of parameters.

     populate = (parameters) ->
-      for n in [1..parameters.agents]
-        index = Math.floor Math.random() * parameters.preferences.length
-        preference = parameters.preferences[index]
+      preferences(parameters).map (preference) ->
         new Agent preference

+For now, we will generate a uniform random distribution of preferences.
+Each preference has an equiprobable chance of being selected, and over 1000 agents, these should be approximately even.

+    preferences = (parameters) ->
+      [1..parameters.agents].map (agent) ->
+        unformlyDistribute parameters.preferences

+    unformlyDistribute = (preferences) ->
+      preferences[Math.floor Math.random() * preferences.length]

 Next, we model some democratic processes that have procedural equality: